ua0003/GMTJPemailer1/README.md

 ```
 **REGEX**

-To validate email addresses I used method 3 , with some modifications, found at: https://www.wired.com/2008/08/four_regular_expressions_to_check_email_addresses/
+To validate email addresses I used method 3, with some modifications, found at https://www.wired.com/2008/08/four_regular_expressions_to_check_email_addresses/

 **MULTIPLE EMAIL ADDRESSES**